Animal welfare and rights in Azerbaijan: Azerbaijan Animal Rescue Center

 AARC (Azerbaijan Animal Rescue and Veterinary Care Center), the first animal protection center in Azerbaijan, has been founded by Ms. Hedieh Roshanzamir.
 The primary goal of AARC is to minimize street animals.
 The organization neutered more than 4000 animals free of charge until the end of September 2017.
 For spaying of animals and other medical purposes, AARC employs a specialized team of veterinary doctors and surgeons.
 The organization promotes the culture of animal loving and adoption, and prevents cruel and inhumane treatment against animals.
 AARC believes that animals need the care and attention of people as well as home, food, water and medical care.

 Azerbaijan Society for the Protection of Animals

 Azerbaijan Society for the Protection of Animals (ASPA) was registered by the Ministry of Justice of Azerbaijan on 20 October 1992.
-On November 2001, the World Society for the Protection of Animals, and on 6 February 2002, the Royal Society for the Prevention of Cruelty to Animals granted a membership to the ASPA.
+In November 2001, the World Society for the Protection of Animals, and on 6 February 2002, the Royal Society for the Prevention of Cruelty to Animals granted a membership to the ASPA.